Human mating strategies: Mate retention

 In addition to acquiring and attracting mates, humans need to retain their mate over a certain period of time.
 This is especially important in long-term, pair-bonded relationships.
 It has been hypothesized that feelings of love have evolved to keep humans in their mating relationship.
 It has been shown that feelings of love motivate individuals to pursue their current partner and stray away from alternatives.
 Additionally, proclaiming feelings of love increases the attachment and commitment to the current partner.
 Further, when proclaiming recalling love and commitment, oxytocin, a hormone associated with pair-bonding activities, increases in the bloodstream.
 This links physiological indicators with mate retention behaviors.

-Despite this link, maintaining a pair-bonded relationship can be difficult, especially around alternative mates.
+Despite this link, maintaining pair-bonding can be difficult, especially around alternative mates.
 When presented with alternative mates with a high mate value, humans tend to view their current relationship less favorably.
 This occurs when males are presented with physically attractive females, and it occurs for females when they are presented with socially dominant males.
 However, there are psychological counter-measures to these processes.
 First, individuals in a committed relationship tend to devalue alternative mate options, thus finding them less attractive.
-Second, these individuals don't always consider potential alternatives.
-Instead they pay less attention to alternative mates and therefore don't undergo the devaluation process.
+Second, these individuals do not always consider potential alternatives.
+Instead they pay less attention to alternative mates and therefore do not undergo the devaluation process.
 These mechanisms tend to happen unconsciously and help the individual maintain their current relationship.

-There are several strategies that an individual can do to retain their mate.
-First off, individuals should engage in more mate retention strategies when their mate is of high value.
-Therefore, males with more physically attractive mates and females with mates that have more resources engage in more mate retention behaviors.
-Additionally, to retain their mates, males undertake resource displays and females enhance their physical appearance.
-Finally, jealousy helps maintain relationships.
-Jealousy is associated with the threat of mate loss and helps individuals engage in behaviors to keep their current mate.
-However, males and females differ on what cues jealousy.
-Since males have issues confirming parental certainty, they become more jealous than females for sexual cheating.
-However, historically females needed male resources for offspring investment.
-Therefore, females become more jealous over emotional cheating, as it threatens the devotion of resources to her and her offspring.
+There are several strategies that an individual can do to retain their mate, especially if their mate is of high value.
+Males undertake resource displays and females enhance their physical appearance.
+From an evolutionary perspective, jealousy is a cognitive adaptation to deal with the possibility of mate loss, motivating an individual to take actions in order keep their current mate.
+But there are sex differences on what make humans jealous.
+Since males have issues confirming parental certainty, something that does not happen to females, they become more jealous than females for sexual cheating.
+Indeed, the majority of adult women who fall victim to felonious homicide were murdered by their husbands or boyfriends, with the most frequent reason being real or suspected infidelity.
+Females, on the other hand, have historically needed male resources for offspring investment.
+Therefore, females are more concerned with emotional cheating, as it threatens the devotion of resources to them and their offspring.
+As previous mentioned, sexual intercourse can facilitate pair-bonding.
+However, females tend to be more sexually generous than males.
+For example, Internet search data reveals that women are twice more likely to look up how to please their partners with their mouths than men.
+By contrast, men are equally interested in performing oral sex on their partners and on themselves.